bkbnio/sourdough-kt/README.md

 - App: Simple Hello World Kotlin Application
 - Api: Bare-bones Ktor application
 - Lib: An example library that is imported into both the app and api
+- Cli: An example of how to integrate a pure kotlin CLI into your projects

 Sourdough takes advantage of several new Gradle 7 features.
 Dependencies can be found in the `gradle/libs.version.toml` file.
 Type safe library and project accessors are on by default.

+The CLI can be run directly from the console via a super simple helper script

+`./sourdough-cli.sh -h`